North London Collegiate School

+North London Collegiate School is consistently ranked among the top independent schools in the United Kingdom.
+In the 2025 edition of The Times Parent Power league table, NLCS was ranked within the top 10 schools overall in the UK, and among the top 3 girls’ schools nationally, based on academic results at GCSE and A-level.

 Location

-North London Collegiate School is located at the western edge of Edgware near the Canons Park.
+North London Collegiate School is located at the western edge of Edgware near Canons Park.
 It is accessed by car through Canons Drive from Edgware's High Street.
-However both Stanmore tube station and Canons Park tube station are walking distance.
+However both Stanmore tube station and Canons Park tube station are within walking distance.

 History

-The North London Collegiate School was founded by Frances Buss, a pioneer in girls' education.
+North London Collegiate School was founded by Frances Buss, a pioneer in girls' education.
 It is generally recognised as the first girls' school in the United Kingdom to offer girls the same educational opportunities as boys, and Miss Buss was the first person to use the term 'Headmistress'.

-The small school opened in 1850 at No.46 (later renumbered No.12) Camden Street, London.
+The small school opened in 1850 at No.46. later renumbered No.12 Camden Street, London.

 Buss believed in the importance of home life and it remained a day school.
 In 1929, the school bought Canons, a modest villa built by William Hallett Esq, on the site of a palatial residence originally built in the early 18th century by the Duke of Chandos, and relocated to the property (designed by Sir Albert Richardson) in 1940.

 Lucinda Elizabeth Shaw, mother to George Bernard Shaw was a director of music at the school, followed in 1908 by Lilian Manson, J.B.
 Manson's wife.
 Her ambitious revival of Purcell's Dido and Aeneas in 1910 gained coverage in The Times.

 The school introduced a house system in 2014, with the houses being named after noted past pupils.
 The houses have colours, and each house has two house captains amongst the pupils (a year 9 and a year 11), and a staff head of house.

 Today the school caters to girls from ages 4 to 18.
 It comprises a Junior School (Reception to Year 6) and Senior School (Year 7–13).
 Former pupils are known as ONLs, short for Old North Londoners.
 The uniform of North London Collegiate School is light blue and dark brown in colour, however uniform is not compulsory in sixth form.

 The co-ed boarding North London Collegiate School Jeju opened in Seogwipo, South Korea in 2011.
 The school opened another international school in Singapore in August 2020.